-Saint Ahab* was the name of Agincourt’s Catholic church from its founding until 1950, when the name changed to Christ the King.
-This first try at Ahab’s hagiography will surely evolve while Mr Jonathan Rutter crafts Ahab’s icon.
-Stay tuned.
-Suggestions are not only welcome, but invited.
+Saint Ahab* was the name of Agincourt’s Catholic church from its founding until 1950, when the parish became Christ the King.
+Ahab’s hagiography — a religious biography which takes a very characteristic form; what follows is but a shadow of what it should be — will surely evolve while Mr Jonathan Taylor Rutter crafts Ahab’s icon — now underway for five years and promised soon.
+It’s gonna be good.